aschmidt75/docker-workshop/slidefire/docker-microservice/slides.md

 ### Definition of the axis

   * X-axis scaling
-    - X-axis scaling consists of running multiple copies of an application behind a load balancer
+    - running multiple copies of an application behind a load balancer
   * Y-axis scaling
-    - Unlike X-axis and Z-axis, which consist of running multiple, identical copies of the application
-    - Y-axis axis scaling splits the application into multiple, different services.
+    - Splits the application into multiple, different services.
     - Each service is responsible for one or more closely related functions.
   * Z-axis scaling
-    - When using Z-axis scaling each server runs an identical copy of the code.
+    - Scaling each server runs an identical copy of the code.
 -
 ### Example Architecture